xtgg4310/AquaScan_Artifact/image_reconstruction/AquaScan_data/README.md

 Each sonar image will be stored in a txt file which is named with the timestamp that scanning sonar starts to scan.
 Data is orangnized as a 400 * 501 matrix.
 The first number of one line is the angle (unit: gradian, 1 gradian = 0.9 degree).
 The 2-501 number represents the amplitude of echoes at corresponding locations.

+2292002-2292005 is tested with 10 subjects in the pool yoho.
+Two sonars are setup at each side of the pool. sonar4 of 2292002 do not receive data so it is empty.
+There are Label errors in 2292005 sonar11 which degrades the performance of activity recognition(mainly moving) and object detection.
+We do not include 2292005 sonar11 in evaluatin of object detection since it hard to label one of the moving subject.

 ## Label
 We label the human activity as the three meta-activity: stand, struggle, moving.